Please select a question from the choices below. You may also click on the buttons

 Innova’s Code Readers and Scan Tools are designed to retrieve information that is stored in your vehicle’s computer.
 With the exception of initiating the EVAP system leak test (for vehicles that support this functionality), the tools do not command, control, or otherwise enter information no your vehicle.
 It is not possible for these tools to damage your vehicle’s electronic system.

-We always recommend connecting the Scan Tool to your vehicle first, before turning on the ignition or starting the vehicle.
+Before turning on the ignition or starting the vehicle we always recommend first connecting the Scan Tool to your vehicle.
 So long as this procedure is followed, you can use the Scan Tool on the vehicle while it is running.
-In fact, several functions available through the 3140 Scan Tool require that the engine is running.
+In fact, the Live Data function of the 3040a requires you to have the engine running.

 Freeze Frame Data is a set of values that were present within the engine at the time a Diagnostic Trouble Code (DTC) was set.
 Freeze Frame data includes important engine operating parameters, such as engine RPM, vehicle speed, engine coolant temperature, ignition timing advance, etc. After a repair is made, Freeze Frame data can be used to “recreate” the original conditions that were present when the DTC was originally stored.
 This is a critical step in determining if the repair was successful.
 NOTE: Freeze Frame data is stored for the primary (first) code only.